Zhenlisme/heliano/readme.md

                         Number of threads to be used.
 ```
 ### 3. Perform a test run of HELA
-Here we will use the genome of Xenopus tropicalis as an example.
-Perform the following code:
+##### Here we will use the genome of Xenopus tropicalis as an example.
+Perform the following code. (note: the `genome.fa` is the only input which is the genome file of Xenopus tropicalis in fasta format.
+The main result could be found in file **RC.representative.bed** in **HELA_opt** directory.)
 `HELA -g genome.fa -pt 1 -is1 1 -is2 1 -sim_tir 90 -p 1e-5 -n 30 -o HELA_opt`
-note: the `genome.fa` is the only input which is the genome file of Xenopus tropicalis in fasta format.
-The main result could be found in file **RC.representative.bed** in **HELA_opt** directory.
+##### Explanation for RC.representative.bed
+There are 11 columns in RC.representative.bed file:
 |chrm-id|start|end|subfamily|occurence|strand|pvalue|TS_blastn_identity|variant|type|name|
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |
 |NC_030677.2|20246175|20247385|Helentron_left_73-Helentron_right_74|79|+|2.0432e-176|104|Helentron|nonauto|insertion_Helentron_nonauto_1|